Log in

 • attitude to extra responsibilities

-• Awards gained and behaviour
+• awards gained and behaviour

-You may wish to tell the teacher about
+You may wish to tell the teacher about:

 • any changes at home

-• things your child does/doesn't like
+• things your child does ordoesn't like

 • general attitude at home

-• things your child enjoys and /or finds difficult
+• things your child enjoys and or finds difficult

 • any worries or concerns you may have or that your child may have voiced